kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

    `scheduling.k8s.io/group-template-name` on the child LWS to select the Workload template.
-3. If the LWS leaf belongs below a runtime CompositePodGroup, the parent also supplies `scheduling.k8s.io/parent-compositepodgroup`.
+3. If the LWS leaf belongs below a runtime CompositePodGroup, the parent also supplies `scheduling.k8s.io/parent-composite-podgroup`.
-4. LWS uses `NewBuilderFromExistingWorkload` and creates its per-replica PodGroups from the selected persisted template.
+4. LWS uses `NewBuilderFromExistingWorkload` and creates the selected runtime replica or role groups from the persisted template.
-5. The resulting PodGroups set `parentCompositePodGroupName` when the parent annotation is present.
+5. The resulting root LWS group sets `parentCompositePodGroupName` when the parent annotation is present; LWS then owns all internal descendant links.

 The annotations are controller-to-controller linkage, not user scheduling preferences.
 Validation rejects missing templates, an invalid owner chain, or